 What’s a program board?

-Program Boards are an important part of SAFe and PI Planning.
+Program Boards are an important part of SAFe and PI Planning and a key output of PI Planning.

 Traditionally, they’re a physical board that’s mounted on the wall, with columns drawn up to mark the iterations for the increment, and a row for each team.
 Teams add sticky notes that describe features they’ll be working on.